drupalprojects/drush-vagrant/docs/blueprints.md

 ?>

+This example does not implement any actual Drush commands, and so setting the 'hidden' parameter ensures that it is not listed in Drush's help system.

 In addition, any blueprints provided must be exposed to Drush Vagrant by imple- menting hook_vagrant_blueprints().
 For more details see the API docs (drush topic docs-vagrant-api).
 Here is a minimalist example: